 BE DIVERSE.
 When reporting about religion, every kind of diversity can enrich a story — diversity of faith, ethnicity, race, economics, geography, age, etc. Make an effort to explore them.
 Religious beliefs and practice are usually affected by where people live, where they came from, how much money they have and what stripe of what faith they practice.

 IN RELIGION, THE MAJORITY DOESN’T ALWAYS RULE.
 Minority voices matter — within a faith or across the spectrum of belief.
-One of the biggest stories in religion is the way people of an everwidening array of faiths are learning to live and work more closely together. inority voices are crucial because they often raise concerns shared by many beyond their group or offer a “canary in a coal mine” first alert to a conflict.
+One of the biggest stories in religion is the way people of an ever-widening array of faiths are learning to live and work more closely together.
+Minority voices are crucial because they often raise concerns shared by many beyond their group or offer a “canary in a coal mine” first alert to a conflict.
 Religion also makes for strange bedfellows, with surprising alliances forming around issues, so reporters can’t always assume they know who represents the majority view.

 Judge not, lest ye be judged

-People of faith sometimes refer to themselves or others as “committed” “devout” or “observant” as a way of indicating faithful practice of a religious tradition.
+People of faith sometimes refer to themselves or others as “committed,” “devout,” or “observant” as a way of indicating faithful practice of a religious tradition.
 Journalists shouldn’t do the same.
 It is not a journalist’s job to judge the depth of a person’s faith or steadfastness of practice.
 Instead, describe a person’s faith and practice with specific details.
 Journalists also can’t assume that what a person says is accurate; if it can’t be verified, simply attribute the statement to the person rather than proclaiming it as fact.
 For example, if an Orthodox Jewish candidate for political office doesn’t campaign on the Sabbath, you can state that as fact.
 But if a profile subject says she tithes (giving 10 percent of her income to her congregation) but doesn’t give you access to financial records, say she says she tithes; don’t take her word for it.

 It’s a miracle!